aghman/gardenbase-ds18b20/README.md

-# gardenbase-snakeberry
+# gardenbase-ds18b20

-Python application that is intended to run on a Raspberry pi and listen to a connected Arduino device over the serial port.
-Arduino device reports soil temperature.
-Also measures soil moisture via connected soil moisture sensor.
-All data goes to InfluxDB.
+## Overview

+This repo contains both the Arduino microcontroller code and Go code to read temperature measurements from one or more ds18b20 temperature sensors and publish it via MQTT.
+The Arduino code outputs the readings over the serial console.